lnis-uofu/OpenFPGA/docs/source/tutorials/arch_modeling/user_defined_temp_tutorial.rst

    cat openfpga_flow/tasks/fpga_verilog/adder/hard_adder/latest/00_and2_MIN_ROUTE_CHAN_WIDTH_out.log

 This command failed during the verification step because the path to the module definition for ADDF is missing.
-In our architecture file, user-defined verilog modules are those ``<circuit_model>`` with the key term verilog_netlist.
-The `user_defined_templates.v` file provides a module template for incorporating Hard IPs with no external library into the architecture.
+In our architecture file, user-defined verilog modules are those ``<circuit_model>`` with the key term `verilog_netlist`.
+The ``user_defined_templates.v`` file provides a module template for incorporating Hard IPs with no external library into the architecture.

 Fixing the Error
 ~~~~~~~~~~~~~~~~